The Indian Textile Journal presents | India’s Top 50 Textile Companies

-With such opportunities in the global market and support from the GoI the long-term prospects for the Indian textiles industry looks promising.
-However, despite the all positives expected in the future, there were challenges faced by the textile Industry over the past few years.
-Even after facing all such challenges a lot of textile players have managed to showcase good growth.
-While few of the players were grounded (resulting in Consolidation in the Industry) due to such challenges, a few really managed to overcome the challenges shining bright.
-As a yearly exercise, we at The Indian Textile Journal (ITJ) are trying to find out such winners.
+While in the long term the future for the Indian textiles industry looks promising, buoyed by strong domestic consumption as well as export demand, the industry in the current scenario is going through turbulence.
+Increasing debt burdens, rapidly changing technology, shrinking margins and most importantly competition arising from few other countries (in exports market) are few of the issues faced by the Indian textile sector as whole.
+Amid all such challenges a lot of players have managed to showcase good growth.
+While few of the players were grounded due to such challenges, a few really managed to overcome the challenges shining bright.
+However, the textile as a sector was not on the radar of the investor’s fraternity.
+We at The Indian Textile Journal (published by ASAPP Info Global Group) are trying to find out such winners.
 As always, our approach has been very system oriented and process based.
 Let’s first understand the process of selecting the winners.
 And our selection process is based on the challenges faced by the sector.

 We had categorically mentioned the textile sector is facing issues like slow sales growth, margins under pressure and increasing debt burden.
 No wonder considering all such factors even the investors were supposed to give a cold shoulder to such companies.
 Considering these challenges, we categorised our parameters in four types.
-We focused on sales growth (revenues), EBITDA growth, reduction in debt and increase in market capitalisation.
+We focused on sales growth, EBITDA growth, reduction in debt and increase in market capitalisation.
 Each parameter has been given a weightage and then ranking has been done.
 In simple terms sales growth, profitability and wealth creation are given higher weightages.
 And being a capital-intensive sector, weightage on debt has been kept lowest.
-While we have given 30 percent weightage to sales growth, 30 percent weightage on EBITDA growth and 30 percent on the market capitalisation growth.
-Only 10 percent weight is put on the debt reduction part.
+While we have given 30 per cent weightage to sales growth, 30 per cent weightage on EBITDA growth and 30 per cent on the market capitalisation growth, only 10 per cent weight is put on the debt reduction part.

 Top 10 Large Textile Companies